jrburke/module/docs/api.md

 * Test for loading a module with just a module.exportDefine, how dependencies work in that case.
 Should work, just need test in place to verify against future changes.

-* declarative config easier for tools to read, for autocomplete. add in loader.config() for top level module objects only, using AMD-inspired config as baseline.
-Accessible via module.top.config();

 * When config is in: update qunit example for an override of module wrapping.
 Also for strict settings.

 * Error APIs giving URLs to descriptions of how to fix.
 Use first for cycles.